A Whole New Responsibility

 We suggest getting started with a checklist like ours — you may have already downloaded it from our homebuyer course (here it is again).
 You’ll be sure to cover the basics, many of which are seasonal.
 Take the time to review other checklists for things to add to it, creating a list that’s comprehensive for your own home.

-HomeBinder’s user interface is straightforward and intuitive.
+The user interface is straightforward and intuitive.
 It’s easy to add and edit tasks, schedule reminders, make notes, tag items for sorting, attach documents, and store contact info for your home pros.
-There’s also a home inventory function.
-(Have you done your home inventory yet?
-See Insurance 201).
+The basic service is free, and you can get more features with an inexpensive annual subscription.

 Something else to consider: periodically hire a reputable contractor or home inspector to give your home a once-over and create a list of projects by priority.
 A professional eye will catch hidden problems that you might not.